Littoral Books

 In 1975, Littoral Books began as a project to publish more female authors.
 How does that mission still reflect in your work today?

 Our mission was to publish only female authors because at the time women were excluded from many male-dominated publications.
 Thankfully, this situation has changed dramatically over the years, and so when we revived Littoral in 2018, the original mission changed, and we didn’t have publishing female writers as a goal.
 A glance at our list reveals that most of our writers still are women, and that may be because we began our new incarnation with books by women, especially Balancing Act 2: An Anthology of Poems by 50 Maine Women.
 However, our other poetry and short fiction anthologies include work by male as well as female poets and writers, and we have just published a book by Gary Lawless, How The Stones Came to Venice.
-Now, in 2022, we are more interested in the quality of the work than the gender of the writer, and are always looking for the best work we can find by Maine writers, whatever their gender may be.
+Now, we are more interested in the quality of the work than the gender of the writer, and are always looking for the best work we can find by Maine writers, whatever their gender may be.

 As one of the founders of MWPA, how has the organization impacted your work as a Maine publisher?